About this training session

 Who runs the session?

-Your training will be run by one of our expert lawyers, who all specialise in charity and not-for-profit law.
+Your training will be run by one of our lawyers, who all specialise in charity and not-for-profit law.

 How is this session delivered?